-The increasingly dynamic nature of global business means organisations need more flexibility in the mobility of personnel, to support flexible working practices, and to have the right people in the right place at the right time.
+Prevailing unpredictability and the increasingly dynamic nature of global business means organisations need more flexibility in the mobility of personnel, to support flexible working practices, and to have the right people in the right place at the right time – where local restrictions allow.

-But this doesn’t reconcile with governments’ pro-domestic labour stance.
+But this drive for movement doesn’t necessarily reconcile with the current focus on public health, and many governments’ pro-domestic labour stance.
 Immigration policies across the globe do not support agile working across borders.

-A mobility programme that is geared to enable your firm to operate with the requisite degree of flexibility and agility against a backdrop of increasing policy regulation will be a valuable form of competitive advantage.
+A mobility programme that is geared to enable your firm to operate with the requisite degree of flexibility and agility against a backdrop of travel restrictions and shifting regulations will be a valuable form of competitive advantage.

 For example, is the business planning to expand into new, emerging markets?
 What are the implications of immigration compliance, relocation services, employee support, repatriation etc?
-These factors should be considered at the formative stage of the project to maximise the opportunity and mitigate associated risk.
+These factors should be considered at the formative stage of any overseas project to maximise the opportunity and mitigate associated risk.

 Provide management with the foresight of mobility risks and opportunities presented by the organisation’s strategic direction.

 Enhancements in technology have thrown open the potential for enhancing the efficiency and effectiveness of global mobility programmes.

 New systems are helping organisations to move away from managing mobility processes and data in locally-managed spreadsheets.
 We are seeing employers reconsider future-proofed technology solutions to support their immigration needs through automation, real-time updating and systems integration between functions such as mobility, HR, tax, payroll.